Part-time Externship Information and Application Process

 Students do not have to have a placement secured to apply; they may apply by listing proposed placements in the applicaiton and submit the Memorandum of Understanding (#3 above) once the placement is finalized.

-Students must apply no later than May 1 for a fall semester part-time externship and December 1 for a winter semester part-time externship.
+Priority will be given to students who apply by May 1 for a fall semester part-time externship and December 1 for a winter semester part-time externship.
+If there are spots available after those dates, they will be filled on a first-come, first-served basis.

 Permission to enroll in this class is granted exclusively by Professor Sankaran during the weeks prior to the semester in which the externship will take place.
 Students must have their placements finalized no later than one week prior to the first day of the semester.